enspirit/bmg-website/src/content/docs/reference/Operations/restrict.md

 Alias: `where`

+### Problem

+Remove tuples from a relation according to a given criterion.

+Example: *Which are all the products with price less than 500?*

+### Description

 Creates a new relation by selecting some tuples of the original using a predicate, so that the tuples of the output are a subset of the tuples of the original.

 Predicates are instances of the [`predicate` gem](https://github.com/enspirit/predicate), which also handles conversion of predicates to SQL.
 This means predicates can be created and composed in a flexible and composable way.
 Read more about creating and composing predicates on the [Predicates](/usage/predicates) page.